osrf/gazebo_design/transmission/transmission.md

 each can be composed of Joints, Links and convenience function calls to model members in Gazebo.

-How FIXED are these glorified SDF models?
-What do we allow users to change?
-What do we not allow users to tweak?
-If we impose any kind of structures to these models, will the imposed structure become a barrier to modeling certain types of objects?
-These are all questions to be answered here.

 #### Open Questions

 - Motors sometimes introduce new intermediate joints and links, i.e. it adds an intermediate motor core mass that spins independently of motor casing and motor axle.
 - Gearboxes can also introduce intermediate joints and links.
 A link is connected to an input shaft, another to the output shaft, then there are stuff (gears) in between that spins/moves at different rates than input or output links.
+- How structured are these glorified SDF models for actuators and transmissions?
+What do we allow users to change?
+How can we impose structure to these models without reducing flexibility?

 ### Synchronization